 All components within the equipment are designed to be easy to access or replace.
 With the removal of four panel screws, all aspects of the internal mechanisms and pneumatics are easily adjusted or removed.
-The 10,000 hour brushless medical grade pumps are mounted using industrial Velcro for vibration damping and easy replacement.
+The 10,000-hour brushless medical grade pumps are mounted using industrial Velcro for vibration damping and easy replacement.

-The geolograph switch and WITS interfaces are electrically isolated for safety and have adjustable timing sensitivity and de-bounce control.
+The Geolograph switch and WITS interfaces are electrically isolated for safety and have adjustable timing sensitivity and de-bounce control.

-If the 3G modem service is active, or the integrated Ethernet connection has connectivity, remote monitoring of the equipment is available and troubleshooting and/or firmware upgrades can be accomplished remotely.
-All aspects of the equipment can be adjusted or monitored remotely.
-Firmware upgrades or enhancements can be accomplished through the serial port or through the USB port, or remotely through the 3G modem or Ethernet connections.
+If the cellular wireless modem is active, or the integrated Ethernet connection has connectivity, remote monitoring of the equipment is available and troubleshooting and/or firmware upgrades can be accomplished remotely.
+Almost all aspects of the equipment can be adjusted or monitored remotely if connected to the internet.
+Firmware upgrades or enhancements can be accomplished through the serial port or through the USB port, or remotely through the cellular wireless modem or Ethernet connections.

-All detection systems are equipped with a USB connection port that permits the use of industry standard USB memory stick of up to 4 gigabytes of accessible storage space.
+All gas detection systems are equipped with a USB connection port that permits the use of industry standard USB memory stick of up to 4 gigabytes of accessible storage space.
 Primary storage is provided through an internal 2 gigabyte SD flash card.
 This is the same card used in popular camera equipment today.